Resources | International and Comparative Education Program | International & Transcultural StudiesSkip to content Skip to main navigation

 Click here to view and download the handbook: Student Handbook 2018 - 2019

 Every Fall, the International and Comparative Education program compiles a newsletter that highlights and gives an account of what has been happening in the program throughout the year.
 You can find news and updates ranging from faculty publications and research, Teachers College and Program events, student achievement and fellowship recipients to alumni profiles.

 Here are the previous editions of our newsletter:

 If you have any interesting stories to share about the program or would like to be highlighted as a student or an alumni, please reach out to our doctoral fellow Erina Iwasaki at firstname.lastname@example.org.

-The ICE faculty shared new Internship Guidelines for our program in the Spring 2015 semester.
+The International and Comparative Education program faculty shared new Internship Guidelines for our program in the Spring 2015 semester.
 Please refer to these guidelines if you are planning to participate in an internship, especially if you would like to enroll for academic credit.